MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-go.md

 ---
-title: Quickstart - Go client library
+title: Quickstart - Azure SDK for Go
 titleSuffix: Azure Cosmos DB for Table
 description: Deploy a Go web application that uses the Azure SDK for Go to interact with Azure Cosmos DB for Table data in this quickstart.
 author: seesharprun